kannans89/ES6Repo/07_ES6_Symbols/07_Symbol.md

 ## Sharing Symbols

-ES6 provides a global symbols registry ,that allows programmers to share Symbols globally.We can add Symbols to registry and reuse them later.This way symbols can be shared.Common methods used are
+ES6 provides a global symbols registry ,that allows programmers to share Symbols globally.We can add Symbols to registry and reuse them later.In this way symbols can be shared.
+Some common methods associated with Symbols are-

 |Sr.No |  Name    | Description|